microsoft/GLIP/README.md

 ## Updates
 09/13/2022: Updated [HuggingFace Demo](https://huggingface.co/spaces/haotiz/glip-zeroshot-demo)!
 Feel feee to give it a try!!!

- Acknowledgement: Many thanks to the help from @[HuggingFace](https://huggingface.co/) for aSpace GPU upgrade to host the GLIP demo!
+ Acknowledgement: Many thanks to the help from @[HuggingFace](https://huggingface.co/) for a Space GPU upgrade to host the GLIP demo!

 06/21/2022: GLIP has been selected as a Best Paper Finalist at CVPR 2022!